didevlab/proxy-reverso-nginx/README.md

-# proxy-reverso-nginx
+# Proxy Reverso Nginx

-## The settings for some assp are in the conf folder
+## The settings for some apps are in the conf folder

-### You will configure only this file below:
+> You will configure only this file below:

 File: proxynginxpr.yaml
 ```